-Green Planet’s compostable and biodegradable bags are earth friendly and don’t break easily thanks to their strong 1 mm thickness.
+Green Planet’s compostable and biodegradable bags are earth-friendly and don’t break easily thanks to their strong 1 mm thickness.
 These bags satisfy the ASTM D6400 standard, which means they are approved for aerobic composting biodegradation.
 These bags degrade in both commercial and household composting systems, making them suitable for use with compost bins.
-With that in mind, these bags are not suitable for households that utilise garbage compactors or regular trash pickup services that employ landfills, as none of these provide for the oxygen required for the bags to degrade.
+With that in mind, these bags are not suitable for households that utilize garbage compactors or regular trash pickup services that employ landfills, as none of these provide the oxygen required for the bags to degrade.

 These 13-gallon bags fit regular kitchen garbage cans and come in 50-packs.
 Bulk pricing is available for several packs.
 Because these bags are biodegradable, they have a one-year shelf life.

-Hefty’s 13-gallon Ultra Strong kitchen bags include Triple Action Technology, which allows the bag to stretch and bend to sharp things in the garbage that would easily puncture less flexible bags.
+Hefty’s 13-gallon Ultra Strong kitchen bags include Triple Action Technology, which allows the bag to stretch and bend too sharp things in the garbage that would easily puncture less flexible bags.

 With a 95-gallon capacity, the Veska garbage bags are excellent for bigger trash cans or outdoor bins.

 They’re composed of tough, low-density polyethylene that can handle all types of home and business garbage.
-So, whether you’re utilising it for your house or your business, it’s a great option.
+So, whether you’re utilizing it for your house or your business, it’s a great option.

 The garbage bags are transparent, but they are incredibly strong.
 They are made to contain 95 gallons of rubbish without ripping or leaking.
 So you don’t have to worry about spills inside your trash can or getting rubbish all over your shoes when you take out the trash.